 You will need to be able to follow simple written and verbal instructions to support demonstrations, hand-outs and for health and safety information, and be prepared to take part in group discussions.
 You should be happy using numbers and able to do simple measurements and calculations.

 How will I be taught, and will there be any work outside the class?

 A structured programme of lectures, demonstrations, and practical exercises at locations in London.
 The photography studio uses a computer projector for presentations and viewing of images.
 Each student will have their own Apple Mac computer to work on.
 Students may want to continue working outside of class to build a portfolio of images.
 The course also uses Google Classroom (an online teaching resource) for you to share comments with your class, download course material and upload images for group crits.
 See below for the instructions on how to log on.
 Google classroom log in help.

 Are there any other costs?
 Is there anything I need to bring?

 Please bring your camera (if you have one) to the classes and you may wish to bring a notebook and pen.
 City Lit has a range of digital SLR cameras, tripods and lenses which you are welcome to use during the hours of the class.
+We are unable to lend out equipment between the taught sessions of the course.
 It would be useful to bring a memory stick (or portable hard drive – please note PC-formatted hard drives can be read by Apple Mac computers, but not written to).

 When I've finished, what course can I do next?

 City Lit runs over 70 different photography courses, from wedding and wildlife photography to darkroom processing and using software packages.
-Browse the website or prospectus to get inspired.
+Browse the website to get inspired.